Rare Events for the Manneville-Pomeau map: Application of inducing to Manneville-Pomeau

 \section{Application of inducing to Manneville-Pomeau}

 In this section we prove our main theorem for all points $\z\in (0,1)$.

 Let $\P$ be the \emph{renewal partition}, that is the partition defined inductively by $\cyl\in \P$ if $\cyl=[1/2, 1)$ or $f(\cyl)\in \P$.
 Now let $Y\in \P$ and let $F_Y$ be the first return map to $Y$ and $\mu_Y$ be the conditional measure on $Y$.
-It is well-known that $(Y, F_Y, \mu_Y)$ is a Bernoulli map and hence, in particular, a Rychlik system (see \cite{R83} or \cite[Section~3.2.1]{AFV14} for the essential information about such systems) and so the REPP is understood as in \cite[Corollary 3]{FreFreTod13}.
-Hence by \cite{AFV14} we have the following theorem.
+It is well-known that $(Y, F_Y, \mu_Y)$ is a Rychlik system (see \cite{R83} or \cite[Section~3.2.1]{AFV15} for the essential information about such systems) and so the REPP is understood as in \cite[Corollary 3]{FreFreTod13}.
+Hence by \cite{AFV15} we have the following theorem.